 The majority of patients today choose silicone implants.
 These implants have a similar consistency to the inside of a gummy bear (which is why they’re sometimes called “gummy bear implants”).
 They are filled with a cohesive gel that holds together even if they’re punctured or torn, have a very natural shape and feel, and they are less likely so show visible rippling.

 For this breast augmentation patient, I placed high profile silicone gel implants under the muscle through an incision in the breast crease.
-You can learn more about your incision options in another blog post.
+You can learn more about your incision options here.

 All implants currently available in the U.S. have a silicone outer shell, including saline implants.
 This shell can be textured or smooth.
 I prefer smooth shells because they feel more natural and you’re less likely to see rippling.
 I fill saline implants after I place them in the breast pocket, whereas silicone implants come in pre-made sizes.